 $7,798,143

-The story follows San Francisco detective John "Scottie" Ferguson, who is forced into retirement due to his intense fear of heights and resulting vertigo.
+The film centers on San Francisco detective John "Scottie" Ferguson, who is forced into early retirement due to an intense acrophobia—his crippling fear of heights—and the resulting vertigo.

 CrimeDramaMystery